sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/cross-account-iam-role.rst

       ]
     }

-Step 7 : Add 'MyRoleA' to Sparkflows User Group
+Step 7 : Add MyRoleA to Sparkflows User Group
 ------------------

 Add **MyRoleA** to the Sparkflows user group.
 Users in this group can now access S3 resources in another account i.e. **Account B** from Sparkflows.